 How to Create a Successful Remote Onboarding Plan

-In this article, we’ll explain the eight steps necessary to adjust your existing onboarding strategy into a remote sequence, as well as the tools you need to make a successful transition.
+Here you’ll get the eight steps necessary to adjust your existing onboarding strategy into a remote sequence, as well as the tools you need to make a successful transition.

-How to Create a Remote Onboarding Plan
+Create a Remote Onboarding Plan

-“Ask yourself, ‘What are the skills, the knowledge and the processes that the employee has to have locked down to succeed?’” says Wayman.
+“Ask yourself, ‘What are the skills, the knowledge and the processes that the employee has to have locked down to succeed?’” said Wayman.
 “Onboarding should provide new hires with a pre-flight checklist — all the things they need to accomplish before they can enter their job and take off into their role.”

 Be specific with how you define the purpose of each stage in the program.
 Doing so will help you more effectively transition your plan into a remote onboarding sequence and determine which steps are truly essential — the average onboarding process includes 54 tasks, so aim to consolidate and cut where you can.

 Once you’ve determined the purpose of each onboarding exercise, carefully rework your plan with those values in mind and identify the tools you need to support them.
 There are a variety of software options available including video conferencing platforms, learning management systems (LMS) and employee engagement tools.
-We’ll discuss some of the best available platforms in a later section.

-“I challenge talent teams not to think of remote onboarding as a disadvantage, but as simply a different medium,” adds Wayman.
+“I challenge talent teams not to think of remote onboarding as a disadvantage, but as simply a different medium,” said Wayman.
 “That means you need to be savvy.
 With remote onboarding, you don’t have a classroom where people can learn from each other, so how can you generate cross-communication between peers?
 Schedule small-group conversations and flipped learning sessions based on compelling questions or homework that you provide.”

 Thoroughly test the software prior to implementation and ensure your team members know how to troubleshoot common issues.
 Being an expert in the software will eliminate additional friction points during an already stressful time for new employees.
 Also, have a fail-safe in place in case technical issues arise during the onboarding process.
 It can be as simple as sharing phone numbers amongst team members as an alternate line of communication.